 MPC79’s success validated the Mead-Conway VLSI design methods.
 DARPA began a major VLSI program in 1981 and funded Mead-Conway-style research explorations in VLSI system architecture and EDA.
 It also funded the technology transfer of the MPC79 system to the USC Information Science Institute (ISI) to provide ongoing chip prototyping to the emerging DARPA-funded VLSI research community.
 ISI’s MOSIS service, which became a national research infrastructure for advanced chip prototyping, is historically known as a development of the established innovator DARPA.

 In tradecraft terminology, by covertly sailing under the “false flags” of MIT and DARPA, we spurred and spread the VLSI revolution.
-DARPA’s //reputation?// as an innovator was so great that government-sponsored MOSIS-like services sprung up in other countries.
+DARPA’s historical reputation as an innovator was so great that government-sponsored MOSIS-like services sprung up in other countries.
 MIT’s mystique triggered the rush to offer VLSI design courses at other research universities.
 The VLSI revolution appeared to proceed from known innovative institutions, and few knew that it had been covertly orchestrated via an escalating series of techno-social “happenings.”

 The Social Process of Credit Assignment